willieLjohnson/liwatecblog/_posts/projectsetup.md

 You should see this:

 ![basicscene.png](https://www.willieliwa.com/assets/blog/setup/scene.png)
 > A ball and a plane -.- ....
-Gives us something flashier man...
+Give us something flashier dude...

 But a great start!
 You'll have to go to the next next chapter for the flashy game features -----> [Building the Game World](/gameworld)